lutris/docs/NativeGamesFlatpak.md

 4. In the **Arguments** field, input `-e` followed by the path to the game’s launch script.

-(If you want the konsole window to stay after you're done playing the game add the `--keep` arguement before `-e`)
+(If you want the konsole window to stay after you're done playing the game add the `--hold` arguement before `-e`)

    For example, the launch script in my case looks like this: